 Dealing with the results

-If the push notification service (Amazon SNS or Pushwoosh) receives the Send request, confirms it as valid, and sends it to the native providers (APNS and GCM) successfully, the Send dialog will close with no message.
-In the notification list, the status of that notification will be listed as Sent.
+If the push notification service (Amazon SNS or Pushwoosh) receives the Send request, confirms it as valid, and sends it to the native providers (APNS and GCM) successfully, the Send dialog box closes with no message.
+In the notification list, the status of that notification is listed as Sent.

-If the push send fails, the dialog will show a message indicating the problem.
-In the notification list, the status of that notification will be listed as Error, but if the problem is rectified, the notification can be sent again.
-In the event of an error, additional error information should appear in the server error log.
+If the push send fails, the dialog box shows a message indicating the problem.
+In the notification list, the status of that notification is listed as Error, but if the problem is rectified, the notification can be sent again.
+If there is an error, additional error information should appear in the server error log.